Change Your Settings Immediately If You Use Any of These 25 Passwords

 Using an easy-to-guess password makes it easy to steal your data.
 Reusing those same weak passwords across multiple accounts means if a hacker gets into one account, you leave the door open for him or her to make it into other accounts more easily, too.
 (Find out how to know if your password recovery question is easy to hack.)

 The best passwords are at least 12 characters long, and use a mix of characters such as capital and lowercase letters, according to SplashData.
 (Use this website to help make a foolproof password.)
 Using a fresh password for every account also helps, so use a password manager to keep you organized.
 If the password is so hard that even you can’t remember it, a hacker will have a hard time breaking in, too.
+To protect yourself even further, try to avoid public WiFi.

 Here are the top 25 worst passwords: